cnorthwood/tightirc/README.md

   instance.
 If not set, it defaults to `localhost`.
 * `TIGHTIRC_REDIS_PORT` - this should be set to the port number of a Redis instance.
 If not set, it defaults to `6379`.
+* `TIGHTIRC_STATIC_ASSETS_CDN` - this should be set to the location the static assets are being served from.
+It defaults to `/static`.

 Getting Started for Developers
 ------------------------------